 - Establishing an Aesthetic Practice Protocols for aesthetic medicine staff (editable versions included),

-- Creating an effective “Aesthetic Practice Marketing Plan,” including incorporating low-cost internet marketing strategies (e.g. search engine optimized web sites and press releases),
+- Creating an effective “Aesthetic Practice Marketing Plan,” including incorporating low-cost internet marketing strategies (e.g. search engine optimized web sites, press releases, and PPC),

 - The latest social media marketing strategies (Facebook, Twitter, Pinterest, and LinkedIn),

 - Finding the right location for your practice,

 - Aesthetic practice staffing (job descriptions included),